jamiesontetc/busybot/README.md

 # BusyBot and Buttonbot

-Display any message on a Pimoroni Scroll pHAT HD using MQTT
+Display any message on a Pimoroni Unicorn HAT Mini using MQTT

 ## Client